Grumpy-Raven/yew/README.md

 It's inspired by things like [React](https://reactjs.org/), [Elm](https://guide.elm-lang.org/architecture/), [Recoil](https://recoiljs.org/), and [.NET MAUI](https://devblogs.microsoft.com/dotnet/introducing-net-multi-platform-app-ui/#mvu).

 ## Rationale
 There's a lot to like with the upcoming support for UI Toolkit in the Unity runtime.
-Coming from a web developer background, the similarity between HTML/CSS & UXML/USS is just wonderful.
+Coming from a web development background, the similarity between HTML/CSS & UXML/USS is just wonderful.
 But, I've been using libraries like React for so long that I actually don't really love handediting UXML and digging around with selector queries to find nodes in my C# code, and the steps it seems to take to get custom components created and usable in the UI Builder tool just feel too heavy.

 Coming from a world where creating a functional component is as easy as: